USEPA/EPA_MOVES_Model/docs/MOVESGlossary.md

 **countyYear**    One year in one county

 **dataSourceID**    an ID indicating the data source for the values in a given table.
-These IDs are matched to rows in the table.
+These IDs are matched to rows in the table

 **dayID**    an ID indicating type of day.
 It is either 5 (weekday) or 2 (weekend)

 **defaultFormulationID**    see fuelFormulationID.
 The default fuel formulation used by MOVES.

 **driveSchedule**    Also often referred to as a drive cycle.
-A speed vs time function indicating second-by-second vehicle speed vs time.
+A speed vs time function indicating second-by-second vehicle speed vs time

 **driveScheduleID**    An ID integer used to refer to a specific pre-defined drive cycle used in MOVES

 **emissionProcess**    A unique emission pathway.
 Some examples are: Running Exhaust, Start Exhaust, Extended Idle, Crankcase, Evaporative Vapor Venting, Brake Wear, Tire Wear.
-The set of processes in the model is defined by this table.
+The set of processes in the model is defined by this table

 **endModelYearID**    Always paired with beginModelYearID.
 Together, they define a model year grouping for calculation purposes.
 They are inclusive.